 GeneCards Summary for LRP8 Gene

 LRP8 (LDL Receptor Related Protein 8) is a Protein Coding gene.
-Diseases associated with LRP8 include Myocardial Infarction and Myocardial Infarction, Susceptibility To, 1.
-Among its related pathways are Metabolism and Response to elevated platelet cytosolic Ca2+.
-GO annotations related to this gene include calcium ion binding and kinesin binding.
+Diseases associated with LRP8 include Myocardial Infarction and Osteoporosis-Pseudoglioma Syndrome.
+Among its related pathways are Metabolism of fat-soluble vitamins and Guidance Cues and Growth Cone Motility.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and kinesin binding.
 An important paralog of this gene is VLDLR.